 Mobile Phones: As noted elsewhere, mobile phones are an important part of our safety strategy.
-But a phone ringing at the wrong time can be irritating: please keep your phone off or silent during services and at night.
+But, a phone ringing at the wrong time can be irritating: please keep your phone off or on silent during services and at night.

-Lunchtime Pubs: We have permission to eat our own food discreetly at many of the lunch stops (please see route cards and listen to daily notices) but it is expected that everyone using the pub will buy a drink there; don't consume your own drinks.
+Lunchtime Pubs: We DO NOT have permission to eat our own food at any of the lunch stops.
+If you have a packed lunch please eat it off the premises.
+It is expected that everyone using the pub will buy a drink there; don't consume your own drinks.